 Allowing Access from Multiple Threads with Sync

 The Sync marker trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads.
-Another way to say this is that any type T is Sync if &T (a reference to T) is Send, meaning the reference can be sent safely to another thread.
-In a similar manner as Send, primitive types are Sync and types composed entirely of types that are Sync are also Sync.
+In other words, any type T is Sync if &T (a reference to T) is Send, meaning the reference can be sent safely to another thread.
+Similar to Send, primitive types are Sync and types composed entirely of types that are Sync are also Sync.

-Rc<T> is also not Sync, for the same reasons that it’s not Send.
-RefCell<T> (which we talked about in Chapter 15) and the family of related Cell<T> types are not Sync.
-The implementation of borrow checking that RefCell<T> does at runtime is not threadsafe.
-Mutex<T> is Sync, and can be used to share access with multiple threads as we saw in the previous section.
+The smart pointer Rc<T> is also not Sync for the same reasons that it’s not Send.
+The RefCell<T> type (which we talked about in Chapter 15) and the family of related Cell<T> types are not Sync.
+The implementation of borrow checking that RefCell<T> does at runtime is not thread-safe.
+The smart pointer Mutex<T> is Sync and can be used to share access with multiple threads, as you saw in the “Sharing a Mutex<T> Between Multiple Threads” section on page XX.

+prod: confirm xrefs

-Implementing Send and Sync Manually is Unsafe
+Implementing Send and Sync Manually Is Unsafe

-Because types that are made up of Send and Sync traits are automatically also Send and Sync, we don’t have to implement those traits ourselves.
+Because types that are made up of Send and Sync traits are automatically also Send and Sync, we don’t have to implement those traits manually.
 As marker traits, they don’t even have any methods to implement.
-They’re just useful for enforcing concurrency-related invariants.
+They’re just useful for enforcing invariants related to concurrency.

 Manually implementing these traits involves implementing unsafe Rust code.
-We’re going to be talking about using unsafe Rust code in Chapter 19; for now, the important information is that building new concurrent types not made up of Send and Sync parts requires careful thought, in order to uphold the safety guarantees.
-The Nomicon at https://doc.rust-lang.org/stable/nomicon/ has more information about these guarantees and how to uphold them.
+We’ll talk about using unsafe Rust code in Chapter 19; for now, the important information is that building new concurrent types not made up of Send and Sync parts requires careful thought to uphold the safety guarantees.
+The Rustonomicon at https://doc.rust-lang.org/stable/nomicon/ has more information about these guarantees and how to uphold them.

+prod: confirm xref

 Summary

-This isn’t the last we’ll see of concurrency in this book; the project in Chapter 20 will use these concepts in a more realistic situation than the smaller examples discussed here.
+This isn’t the last you’ll see of concurrency in this book: the project in Chapter 20 will use the concepts examined in this chapter in a more realistic situation than the smaller examples discussed here.

+prod: confirm xref

-As we mentioned, since very little of how Rust deals with concurrency is part of the language, many concurrency solutions are implemented as crates.
-These evolve more quickly than the standard library; search online for the current state-of-the-art crates to use in multithreaded situations.
+As mentioned earlier, because very little of how Rust handles concurrency is part of the language, many concurrency solutions are implemented as crates.
+These evolve more quickly than the standard library, so be sure to search online for the current, state-of-the-art crates to use in multithreaded situations.

-Rust provides channels for message passing and smart pointer types like Mutex<T> and Arc<T> that are safe to use in concurrent contexts.
-The type system and the borrow checker will make sure the code using these solutions won’t end up with data races or invalid references.
-Once we get our code compiling, we can rest assured that it will happily run on multiple threads without the kinds of hard-to-track-down bugs common in other languages.
-Concurrent programming is no longer something to be afraid of: go forth and make your programs concurrent, fearlessly!
+The Rust standard library provides channels for message passing and smart pointer types, such as Mutex<T> and Arc<T>, that are safe to use in concurrent contexts.
+The type system and the borrow checker ensure that the code using these solutions won’t end up with data races or invalid references.
+Once we get our code to compile, we can rest assured that it will happily run on multiple threads without the kinds of hard-to-track-down bugs common in other languages.
+Concurrent programming is no longer a concept to be afraid of: go forth and make your programs concurrent, fearlessly!

-Next, let’s talk about idiomatic ways to model problems and structure solutions as your Rust programs get bigger, and how Rust’s idioms relate to those you might be familiar with from Object Oriented Programming.
+Next, we’ll talk about idiomatic ways to model problems and structure solutions as your Rust programs get bigger.
+In addition, we’ll discuss how Rust’s idioms relate to those you might be familiar with from object oriented programming.